 Can You Drill to Fit Schrader Valve?

 I’ve seen this question a lot on the forums.
-I would say that you can drill to fit the Schrader valve but I wouldn’t suggest it at all.
+I would say that you can drill to fit the Schrader valve, but I wouldn’t suggest it.

 I’ve done this many times in the past, mostly for other people.
 However, I’ve always refused to do it on anything other than the cheapest wheels.
 It’s too easy to make a mistake and damage a perfectly good wheel when drilling.
 Sometimes I’ve used a simple flat screwdriver on aluminum rims to make a Presta hole wider, but this method is not as precise.